Learn How to Cook Prime Rib (That’s Way Better Than Any Steakhouse)

 Learning how to cook prime rib can be intimidating, but all you need is the right technique.

-When it comes to meat, my everyday lineup is pretty average.
-Chicken breast, pork tenderloin, ground beef—you get the idea.
-Although you can make some pretty spectacular dinners with these ingredients, they’ll never be met with the same kind of celebratory excitement that comes from roasting a big, juicy cut like prime rib.
+When it comes to meat, our everyday lineup is pretty average: chicken breast, pork tenderloin, ground beef—you get the idea.
+Although you can make some pretty spectacular dinners with these ingredients, they’ll never be met with the same kind of celebratory excitement that comes from roasting a big, juicy cut like prime rib for Christmas dinner.

-So on special occasions, learn how to cook prime rib with our best tips and tricks for cooking prime rib.
-Follow along and you’ll be carving up a celebration-worthy roast in no time.
-Check out these other holiday main dish recipes that are extra-special.
+Learn how to cook prime rib with our best tips and tricks.
+Follow along and you’ll be carving a celebration-worthy roast in no time!
+P.S.
+These are some of the places you can order Christmas dinner from—and everyone will think it’s homemade!

 What Makes Prime Rib, uh, Prime?

-Prime rib is sourced from the rib section of a cow, an area that’s extra tender and marbled with fat.
+The standing rib roast (or prime rib roast) is sourced from the rib section of a cow, an area that’s extra tender and marbled with fat.
 Marbling is the streaky white fat that runs throughout a good cut of meat.
 This type of meat packs plenty of flavor on its own, so it doesn’t need to be marinated.
-These are the cuts of beef that every home cook should know.

 Picking Your Pan

-Our rib roast recipes usually call for you to lug out a large roasting pan, but a 13×9-in. dish works, too.
+Most rib roast recipes call for you to lug out a large roasting pan, but a 13×9-inch dish works, too.
 If you’re opting for this rack-free baking pan, however, layer the bottom with veggies and place your roast on top.
-We’d recommend a mirepoix (pronounced: meer-pwah), which is a fancy French term for coarsely chopped onions, carrots and celery.
+We’d recommend a mirepoix (pronounced: MEER-pwah), a fancy French term for coarsely chopped onions, carrots and celery.
 The veggies will cook gently and help form a flavorful sauce from your drippings.
-Jump below to read about serving your prime rib au jus.

 Now that you know the basics, let’s get cooking!